Verification of the Quillen conjecture in the rank 2 imaginary quadratic case: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Oliver Br\"aunling for explaining the involved amalgamated decompositions; to Matthias Wendt for helpful discussions; to Ga\"el Collinet for instigating the present study; to Grant S. Lakeland for providing a fundamental domain for the relevant congruence subgroup; and especially to Hans-Werner Henn for providing an alternative proof for the general theorem, as well as for advice on our cohomological calculations.
-Bui Anh Tuan acknowledges the hospitality of University of Luxembourg (Gabor Wiese's grant AMFOR), which he did enjoy twice for one-month research stays.
+This research was funded by Vietnam National University Ho Chi Minh City (VNU-HCM) under grant number C2018-18-02.
+The authors are grateful to Oliver Br\"aunling for explaining the involved amalgamated decompositions; to Matthias Wendt for helpful discussions; to Ga\"el Collinet for instigating the present study; to Grant S. Lakeland for providing a fundamental domain for the relevant congruence subgroup; and especially to Hans-Werner Henn and the anonymous referee for providing alternative proofs for Theorem~\ref{general theorem} and for very useful advice on our cohomological calculations.
+We also would like to thank the referee for various further constructive suggestions.
+Bui Anh Tuan acknowledges the hospitality of University of Luxembourg (Gabor Wiese's grant AMFOR), which he did enjoy thrice for one-month research stays.